certbot/certbot/certbot/docs/using.rst

 Under the hood, plugins use one of several ACME protocol challenges_ to prove you control a domain.
-The challenge options are http-01_ (which uses port 80), and the two DNS-based challenges: dns-01_, or dns-persist-01_ (which both require configuration of a DNS server on port 53, though that's often not the same machine as your webserver).
+The challenge options are http-01_ (which uses port 80), and the two DNS-based challenges: dns-01_, or dns-persist-01_ (which both require configuration of a DNS server on port 53, though that may not be the same machine as your webserver).
 A few plugins support more than one challenge type, in which case you can choose one with ``--preferred-challenges``.